• Skip to primary navigation

 Chicken Tractor | Aquaganix Depot

 Another offering from our outdoor farm is pasture-raised broiler chickens.
-You can contact us to reserve your broiler chickens for pick up or to schedule free local delivery.
+You can contact us to reserve your broiler chickens for pick up.

 Why is it good to eat pasture-raised chickens?
 “Pasture-raised chicken meat tends to be higher in iron, higher in Omega 3, have a lower Omega 6:3 ratio, and be higher in antioxidants (Vitamin E, for example).” – Mike Badger, American Pastured Poultry Producers Association